mi-nombre-es-reznov/Work-Time-Calculator/README.md

     Update (27 March 19): The program now will allow for the user to pick a time increment they want to get a specific time version.
 Current versions that are selectable: 10-min, 15-min, and 20-min.

+    Below, you will find five sections.

+    Section 1: Overview and General idea of the program with possible scenerios

+    Section 2-5: Examples 1 - 4.
+Each example tests real times from an
+    undisclosed place of employment from a non-mentioned person.
+The person is okay to have their times published below.

+    Each example tests a different Time Increments on adjusted times.

+    The results are as follows:
 </p>

 <h2>General Overview of Program and Screens</h2>